mlochbaum/BQN/doc/expression.md

 Variable names can be written in any case and with underscores added, and these changes don't affect what [identifier](lexical.md) the name refers to. `ab`, `aB`, `AB`, and `_a_B_` are all the same variable.
 However, the spelling—specifically the first and last characters—determine the variable's role.
 A lowercase first letter indicates a subject, and an uppercase first letter makes it a function.
 A leading underscore (regardless of the following character) indicates a 1-modifier, and both leading and trailing underscores makes a 2-modifier.

-Besides these, character, string, and [list literals](arrayrepr.md#list-literals) always have a subject role, and the role of a [block](block.md) is determined by its type, which depends either on the header it has or which special variables it uses.
+Besides these, character, string, and [array literals](arrayrepr.md#array-literals) always have a subject role, and the role of a [block](block.md) is determined by its type, which depends either on the header it has or which special variables it uses.

 The role of a compound expression, formed by applying an operation to some inputs, depends on the operation applied.
 This system is discussed in the remaining sections below.